Santosh0369/restuarant-order-analysis-sql-mysql/README.md

 1. **Menu Optimization** — Is the current menu priced competitively across categories?
 Are there underperforming dishes that should be reconsidered?
 2. **Order Patterns** — How large are typical orders, and are there outliers worth investigating?
-3. **Customer Behavior** — What are high-spending customers ordering, and which menu categories are most popular among top spenders?
+3. **Customer Behaviour** — What are high-spending customers ordering, and which menu categories are most popular among top spenders?

 Without structured data analysis, these decisions are made on intuition alone — this project replaces guesswork with evidence.